The Flying Doctors: Broadcasting

+In Australia, The Flying Doctors initially aired on the Nine Network and regional stations on a Monday at 7:30 pm.
+From the second series, the show moved to Thursdays opposite Raffety's Rules on Seven Network.
+In Series 7, beginning on 15 August 1990, The Flying Doctors began airing on Wednesdays, before moving back to the Thursday slot for Series 8 and 9.

-The ongoing series then broadcast on BBC One.
-The series initially aired on Fridays at 20:10 from 1 July 1988.
-On 20 August 1988, the series was moved to a Saturday early evening slot at around 17:15 where it gained a loyal audience of about 6 to 8 million viewers, until 24 August 1991.
-During the summer of 1992, episodes were repeated Monday to Friday at 11:05, around 8 weeks worth.
-From September 1992, the series settled into a new regular Friday afternoon slot, usually at around 14:30.
-The BBC concluded Series 6 in spring 1996 but continued to air repeats in various slots until January 1997.
+In the United Kingdom, the original 1985 three-part miniseries was aired over three days on Channel 4 starting on 1 October 1985.
+The Flying Doctors series was broadcast on BBC One.
+The series initially aired on Fridays at 8:10 pm from 1 July 1988.
+On 20 August 1988, the series was moved to a Saturday early evening slot at 5:55 pm, where it gained a loyal audience of about 6 to 8 million viewers, until 24 August 1991.
+During the summer of 1992, episodes were repeated Monday to Friday at 11:05 am, around 8 weeks worth.
+From September 1992, the series settled into a new regular Friday afternoon slot, usually at around 2:30 pm.
+The BBC completed Series 8 in December 1994 before repeating series 6 and 7 in 1995.
+The BBC concluded the Series 9 on 18 April 1996 but then continued to air repeats in various slots until January 1997.

 The Flying Doctors was also broadcast on the satellite and cable channel UK Gold.
 The channel repeated all 221 episodes weekdays at 15:00 from 1998.

 The Flying Doctors briefly returned to free to air when WIN Television, parent company of Crawford Productions commenced reruns of the program on 17 August 2007 at midday week day afternoons.

 The series was also aired in some parts of Europe and was particularly popular in the Netherlands where it aired on VARA at 8pm on Saturday nights from 1987 to 1993.
 The series aired in Ireland on RTÉ One from 1988 to 1996.

 The series aired in Germany in the early 90s on state broadcaster ZDF.

 The series aired originally in Sweden and has been re-broadcast on TV4 Guld in 2017 with back to back episodes on weekdays.

-The show also aired in New Zealand on TVNZ, where the entire series was shown in primetime, and was very popular.
+The show also aired in Japan and in New Zealand on TVNZ.

 From 1988 to 1992, it was broadcast in Nigeria by the Nigerian Television Authority (NTA) Channel 5.